-I have been asked to share some of my reflections regarding the Jan 2015 separation from The Potters House / CFM fellowship.
-Though at first unsure, thinking of the amount of pastors (& congregants) that have gone through & will go through their own separation from Potters House / CFM in the past, these reflections may be helpful for those processing this journey.
+I have been asked to share some of my reflections regarding our January 2015 separation from The Potters House /CFM /The Door fellowship of Churches.
+Though at first unsure, thinking of the amount of pastors (& congregants) that have already gone through & will go through their own separation from The Potters House /CFM /The Door, these reflections will be helpful for those processing this journey.

-Going through separation from Potters House (CFM/The Door) is for some quite difficult, this post is to help people process that journey better.
+Due to the intensive & heavy shepherding culture, going through a separation from Potters House (CFM/The Door) is difficult, this post is to help people process that journey better.

-For posterity, the following list of 50 pastors no longer in the Potters House UK &/or churches shut down is not exhaustive and (does not include the amount of congregants that leave nor the multiple dozens of redirected pastors) is only from memory; however what it does show, is that statistically a significant number of current pastors will go through their own separation from Potters House within the next few years (when this post was written the number was 32 & has now grown to 50!).
+For posterity, the following list of 52 (over 50%) pastors no longer in the Potters House UK &/or churches shut down is not exhaustive and (does not include the amount of congregants that leave nor the multiple dozens of redirected pastors) is only from memory; however what it does show, is that statistically a significant number of current pastors will go through their own separation from Potters House /CFM /The Door within the next few years (when this post was written the UK number was 32 & has now grown to 52!).

 Peter Bayerman – (Started Walthamstow - No Longer in PH);